open-io/oio-sds/Variables.md

 ### sqliterepo.election.delay.ping_final

 > In the current sqliterepo repository, sets the average amount of time after which a PING will be sent for an established election.
 This is an average, in facts a jitter is introduced to avoid resonance effects on large-scale platforms.
+Should be greater than sqliterepo.election.delay.expire_slave if you want the slaves to actually expire.

- * default: **15 * G_TIME_SPAN_MINUTE**
+ * default: **30 * G_TIME_SPAN_MINUTE**
  * type: gint64
  * cmake directive: *OIO_SQLITEREPO_ELECTION_DELAY_PING_FINAL*
  * range: 1 * G_TIME_SPAN_MILLISECOND -> 1 * G_TIME_SPAN_DAY